seanpringle/goomwwm/goomwwm.md

 	Many applications politely set their WM_CLASS to a sane value (eg, Chromium uses Chromium, xterm uses XTerm) or append their name to their window titles, which nicely matches their binary names if we use case-insensitive string comparison.
 This allows us to use the one string to both search and start.

 	Applications that are not so friendly can sometimes be wrapped in a shell script of the appropriate name in your $PATH somewhere.

+	Sometimes it can be useful to limit the match to WM_CLASS or name (eg, when a browser window title includes another app's name causing a false positive).
+Simply use **class:** or **name:** prefixes:

+	goomwwm -1 class:chromium

 -above
 :	Set an X11 key name to toggle _NET_WM_STATE_ABOVE for the active window (default: XK_a).